 Purse State Park is located off of Route 224 in Nanjemoy, MD — use GPS for directions.
 Update: This is now referred to as the Purse Area of the Nanjemoy Wildlife Management Area.

 Rock Creek Park

 There is so much to love about Rock Creek Park all year round, but when it comes to beauty, fall is its best season, in my opinion.
 The autumn colors can be enjoyed on hiking trails, bike paths, horseback, even driving through its winding roads.
 You can go to the Nature Center then hike a couple of miles to Peirce Mill (or vice versa), visit the stables, join a Ranger led program — all under a brilliant autumn canopy.
 And just about all of it is absolutely free!
 (Pony and trail rides cost a fee.)
 KFDC Tip: Pony and trail rides are only offered on weekends through October, which means space is limited, so book ahead!

 Rock Creek Park is located in Northwest DC.
 There are numerous ways to access it, depending on exactly where you want to go.

 The fall colors are always brilliant at this public display garden in Wheaton, but there’s more to do than just leaf peep on its 50 acres.
-The adorable Children’s Garden just reopened with a new “Explore Maryland” theme, plus there are often special activities for families and kids, like nature programs, a s’mores cookoff, Sunday storytimes, and more.
-KFDC Tip: Stop by the pond where turtle sightings, many of them, are practically guaranteed.
+The adorable Children’s Garden has a fun “Explore Maryland” theme, plus there are often special activities for families and kids, like nature programs, s’mores cookoffs, Sunday storytimes, and more.
+KFDC Tip: Stop by the pond where turtle sightings, lots of them, are practically guaranteed.